icecave/isolator/README.md

 MyDocument now takes an instance of Isolator in it's constructor.
-It would a pain and unnecessary to specify the Isolator instance every time you construct an object in your production code, so a shared instance is made accessible using Isolator::get() method.
+It would a pain and unnecessary to specify the Isolator instance every time you construct an object in your production code, so a shared instance is made accessible using the Isolator::get() method.
 If a non-NULL value is passed to Isolator::get() it is returned unchanged, allowing you to replace the Isolator when necessary.

 Now that an Isolator instance is available, MyDocument::getContents() is updated to use the isolator